buildlyio/buildly-core/docs/connect-service-to-bifrost.md

 ## Appendix: Reserved endpoint names

-The following endpoint names are reserved by BiFrost and may not be implemented in your services' APIs:
+The following endpoint names are reserved by Buildly and may not be implemented in your services' APIs:

 - `/admin`
 - `/oauth`